 - 1. Open the Wireless Utility by double-clicking on the D-Link icon in your system tray (lower-right corner of screen).
 Click on New to create a new profile or highlight an existing profile and click Modify. - 2.
 Select WPA/WPA2 under Set Security Option and then select TKIP or AES. - 3.
-Click on Advanced Config to continue.

-- 5. Select an User Certificate from the drop-down menu. - 6.
+Click on Advanced Config to continue. - 4.
+Next to EAP Type, select EAP-TLS, EAP-TTLS, or PEAP.
+Extensible Authentication Protocols allow devices on the network to request authentication from the RADIUS server in the network.
+All the devices on the network must use the same EAP type when using a RADIUS server for authentication.
+Some RADIUS servers require that the Validate Server field be selected.
+Check this field if your RADIUS server requires validation. - 5.
+Select an User Certificate from the drop-down menu. - 6.
 Enter the login information required to authenticate. - 7.
 Click Add to enter the IP address(es) of your RADIUS servers. - 8.
 Click OK to save your settings.